0K9090/0K9090/README.md

 ### Hi there 👋

+I'm 0K9090.

+I program in both Shell Script and Python.
+Right now I am working on a project called ScratchLang, which is a tool to make Scratch a non-visual programming language.
+I'm also working on sm64ex-omm.sh, which is the OMM Builder ported to Shell Script.
+It's mainly for people who want to contribute but don't know Python (I didn't know that language at the time).

 <!--
 **0K9090/0K9090** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.